Request a conversation

 What remains after we leave

-A minimal operating rhythm leadership can sustain: owners, cadence, escalation rules, and a delivery-truth scoreboard.
+A minimal operating rhythm leadership can sustain: named owners, an enforced weekly cadence, agreed escalation rules, and a delivery-truth scoreboard.
+The goal is durable control — not dependency on Derbazi.

 What we don't do